 The clock in the backup OLT should be synchronized with the clock in the working OLT.
-If the two OLTs are in the same rack, time synchronization could be achieved by existing and well-known mechanisms, e.g., hardware TDM connection between two OLTs, etc. If they are geographically distributed, time synchronization could be achieved by the methods shown in Table 3.
+If the two OLTs are in the same rack, time synchronization could be achieved by existing and well-known mechanisms, e.g., a hardware time division multiplex (TDM) connection between two OLTs.
+If they are geographically distributed, time synchronization could be achieved by the methods shown in Table 3.